 For some time, students and parents have often thought that schools wanted well-rounded students.
 This is not necessarily true.
 Instead, Rebecca says, “colleges want a well-rounded student body.”
 Instead of dabbling in a little bit of everything, encourage your child to focus on where their passions are.
-A student who wants to study business should not feel forced to pursue a membership in a classics club, unless there is something about the organization that is meaningful to the student.
+A student who wants to study business should not feel forced to pursue a membership in a classics club, unless there’s something about the organization that’s meaningful to the student.

-Rebecca instead recommends considering the selectability of schools with respect to your child.
-She points out that top-tier selective colleges (those with admissions rates of around 20 percent or lower) will want mostly As for grades, but those that are simply selective (with around a 50 percent admissions rate) will consider a mix of As and Bs.
+Rebecca instead recommends considering the select-ability of schools with respect to your child.
+She points out that top-tier selective colleges (those with admissions rates of around 20% or lower) will want mostly As for grades.
+Those that are simply selective (with around a 50% admissions rate) will consider a mix of As and Bs.
 Also, if your child has a lot of As but took easy courses, know that some colleges may consider them as having taken the easy way out, says Rebecca.

 In researching schools, assuming that your child’s resume is a good match, two broad factors matter.
-One of which, the overall ‘fit,’ which includes aspects like urban/rural, small/large, and other personal preferences, is best determined by your child, along with college tours where possible.
+One is the overall ‘fit,’ which includes aspects like urban/rural, small/large, and other personal preferences.
+This is best determined by your child, along with college tours where possible.

 The other factor is one that might require a bit more help: paying for it all.